arun98-mohan/security_lab_project/README.md

 We can see that, for wherever necessary, i have added 1 or more to the variable temp to get the actual logic of row==column

 ## Accuracy = sum(diagonal)/totalsum = 0.909 ~ 90.9 % for this trial

+#### Check the pdf files in the repo for sample decision trees obtained